dvd940/Practical.Machine.Learning/Practical.Machine.Learning.md

 test.raw <- read.csv("data/pml-testing.csv")
 ```

-This test set must be modifed to have a similar format to the training data.
+This test set must be modified to have a similar format to the training data.

 ```r